XR-Studios/xr-studios.github.io/docs/content/unreal.md

 -   Avoid expensive functions (Get All Actors of Class, for loops, complex construction scripts, etc) especially in Blueprints that run more than once.
 -   Painlessly package your project by including any necessary plugins in the Plugin folder of the PROJECT folder structure, as opposed to them being installed to the ENGINE folder structure.

-## Other Resources and Videos
+## 📚Other Resources and Videos

-If you'd like some further
+If you'd like some further information on working with Perforce

 -   [How To Use Perforce Helix Core + Unreal Engine 5](https://www.perforce.com/resources/vcs/how-use-perforce-helix-core-unreal-engine-5)
 -   [Perforce U: Merging and Collaborating with Unreal Engine](https://perforceu.perforce.com/vp/merging-collaborating-unreal-engine)